Umar Mohammed Gunu

 Umar Mohammed Gunu (born August 15, 1954) is a Nigerian Politician and the chief whip of the 8th assembly representing Ilesha/Gwanara constituency the Kwara State House of Assembly.

 Early life and education

 Umar was born on August 15, 1954 Yakiru, Kaiama Local Government area of Kwara State Nigeria.
 He obtained Nigeria Certificate of Education and Higher National Diploma in Public Administration.

 Career

 Umar Previously, held key positions, including Chairman of the Governing Council at Kwara State College of Education in Ilorin, and Special Adviser on Human Resources Development to the Kwara State government.
-He also served as Special Assistant on Herdsmen and Farm Lands Matters, showcasing his diverse expertise and commitment to public service.
+He was also Special Assistant on Herdsmen and Farm Lands Matters.
 He is the Honourable member representing Ilesha/Gwanara at State assembly and served as the house Whip.